flatcap/vim-tabitha/README.md

 ## Configuration

-The behaviour of Tabitha is controlled by four global variables:
+The behaviour of Tabitha is controlled by five global variables:

 ```viml
 let g:tabitha_navigate_windows = 1